Magnolia Midwifery LLC | Homebirth and Wellness Care with CNM in your Connecticut home

 • pharmacology

-• use of herbs in the childbearing year
+• herbal and nutritional recommendations in the childbearing year

-• unhurried prenatal and postpartum appointments following the client's lead
+• unhurried prenatal and postpartum appointments following your lead

 • trauma aware care